- Programs are free of charge and can be customized and adapted for audiences of any age and interest based on specific requests.

 Follow the Peace Arts Trail

-A walking tour around campus will include observing and discussing many sculptures that reflect broad dimensions of peace as well as the need for peace.
+A walking tour around campus includes many sculptures that reflect broad dimensions of peace as well as the need for peace.

 Contact the center to explore other possibilities.